AzizAmiraslanov/Eziko-Dijital-Electronics/README.md

 /*

-In this folder, AZ Teacher Template.
+In this folder, Eziko_Dijital_Electronic Template.
 Use many Pluging in this site template.
 Thanks for uploading.

             ..........::::::::::  Aziz Amiraslanov  ::::::::::..........